-- Information asymmetry: a difference in two or more parties' access to relevant knowledge - - Hidden actions one person knows more than another about an action he or she is taking. - Hidden characteristics one person knows more than another about the attributes of good he or she is selling.
+- · Information asymmetry: - A difference in two or more parties' access to relevant knowledge - Hidden actions - One person knows more than another about an action he or she is taking. - · Hidden characteristics - One person knows more than another about the attributes of a good he is selling.